bkniffler/landa/README.md

 ## Getting started

+### Installation

 ```bash
 yarn install landa
 # or: npm install landa
 ```

 ### Building

+Landa builds your code using rollup, babel and typescript.
+Terser is run for production builds, sourcemaps are always generated.

+#### Setup the build script

 Add this to your scripts: